SpaceNetLab/SKYFALL/README.md

 # SKYFALL

 SKYFALL for Low-earth orbit (LEO) satellite networks (LSNs).
-This repository contains code for the paper: "Time-varying Bottleneck Links in LEO Satellite Networks: Identification, Exploits, and Countermeasures", to appear at the 32nd Network and Distributed System Security Symposium (NDSS 2025).
+This repository contains code for paper #109: "Time-varying Bottleneck Links in LEO Satellite Networks: Identification, Exploits, and Countermeasures", to appear at the 32nd Network and Distributed System Security Symposium (NDSS 2025).

 ## What is SKYFALL?